 Fixing faulty panels and designing complex wiring diagrams is really impressive—just as long as you can word it well on a CV.
 Otherwise, employers won’t understand the spark in your work experience.

-To avoid being overlooked at first glance, take a look at our five best tips for formatting your electrician CV:
+To avoid being overlooked at first glance, check out our five best tips to format your electrician CV:

-- Using bullet points: For every work experience, add 4–5 bullet points and quantify a unique impact in each one.
+- Using bullet points: For each work experience, include 4–5 bullet points and quantify a distinct impact in each one.

 - Length: Even if there are hundreds of stories you want to write about that demonstrate your electrical expertise, stick to a one-page CV.

-- Reverse-chronological format: When including your work experience, list your most recent job at the top to showcase your current achievements and career progression.
+- Reverse-chronological format: When including your work experience, list your most recent job at the top to highlight your current achievements and career progression.

-- Strong key sections: Needless to say, your electrician CV will not be complete without having a dedicated skills, work experience, and education section.
+- Strong key sections: Needless to say, your electrician CV will not be complete without having dedicated sections for skills, work experience, and education.

 - File type: Finally, unless the employer states otherwise, download and send your CV in PDF format.